mitzvahgirl/mitzvahgirl.github.io/_posts/2019-08-01-scraping_broadway_com.markdown

 One of my goals for my portfolio and for the Flatiron School, is to relate each project to a theatre-related idea or"user problem."
 As such, I chose to create a CLI data gem that provides the user with information scraped from www.broadway.com.

-Step one: I am starting by looking at what types of data I would like to scrape.
+Step one: I am starting by looking at which types of data I would like to extract.